kennbr34/passmanager/README.md

 # PLATFORMS

-The program utilizes OpenSSL and libcap and should work on any Linux.
+The program utilizes OpenSSL and should work on any Linux.

 Confirmed Operational On: